 - Distraction behaviors/autonomic responses

 - Guarding/protective behavior

-- Appear relaxed, able to sleep/rest and participate in activities appropriately.
+- Client will appear relaxed, able to sleep/rest and participate in activities appropriately.

-- Incorporate relaxation skills and diversional activities into pain control program.
+- Client will incorporate relaxation skills and diversional activities into the pain control program.

 |Monitor the duration, not the intensity, of morning stiffness.||Duration more accurately reflects the disease’s severity.|

 |Recommend that patient take a warm bath or shower upon arising or at bedtime.
 Apply warm, moist compresses to affected joints several times a day.
 Monitor water temperature of compress, baths, and so on.||Heat promotes muscle relaxation and mobility, decreases pain, and relieves morning stiffness.
 Sensitivity to heat may be diminished and dermal injury may occur.|

 |Provide gentle massage.||Promotes relaxation and reduces muscle tension.|

 |Encourage the use of stress management techniques such as progressive relaxation, biofeedback, visualization, guided imagery, self-hypnosis, and controlled breathing.
 Provide Therapeutic Touch.||Promotes relaxation, provides a sense of control and may enhance coping abilities.|